Report of shots fired at Forsyth Tech. Students leaving campus in school buses

 Tracy Presley, sitting at the base of a pole, said she was waiting to pick up her daughter Greyson Bowman.

-“This is probably the scardest I’ve ever been in my life,” she said.
+“This is probably the scaredest I’ve ever been in my life,” she said.
 She was a little relieved when she learned police said no shooter was on campus.

 But law enforcement vehicles kept coming, including a large command post bus, and Sheriff Bobby Kimbrough and Winston Salem Police Chief William Penn were both on campus huddled with officers.